 We’ll get this out of the way first.
 Yes, there are some uncomfortable moments for some people in Black Butler.
 The relationship between Ciel and Sebastian is at times just a few steps over the line of what some people find acceptable and while nothing is overt on screen the dialogue and insinuation is not exactly subtle.
 There’s plenty more explicit out there but this will still rub a few people the wrong way.
-If that’s you, thanks for visiting the blog, please read one of my other reviews.
+If that’s you I would recommend you try one of my other anime reviews and maybe find something that you are likely to enjoy.

 Still with me?
 Great.
 Moving on.

-For those who are left, this is why you should watch Black Butler.
+For those still with me, this is why you should watch Black Butler.

-Ciel is brilliant as a character.
+Ciel is a really interesting character to watch throughout the course of the series.
 No, he doesn’t really develop as a character.
-He comes into this series fully formed.
+He comes into this series pretty much fully formed.
 Everything truly terrible has already happened to him and he is utterly resolved.
 Not on revenge, as he states several times in the series, but on ensuring those who humiliated him are in turn humiliated because that is what he wants.
 He’s under no illusion.
 This isn’t a noble quest and he knows he has made a deal with a demon.
 For 95% of the series he is unwavering.
-It’s kind of refreshing to have a protagonist not trying to find themselves.
+It’s kind of refreshing to have a protagonist not trying to find themselves and also one who very specifically wants to find out the truth about what happened and ensure those responsible are made to take responsibility, but won’t burn the world down just to achieve that end.

 Instead, Ciel is fighting to remain who he has decided to be.
 In the face of everything that comes his way throughout the series he is determined not to leave his path.
 This allows for there to be conflict and self-reflection but means he isn’t really developing and there is no over-arching character arc here.
 But it is a joy to watch.